Wasknijper/MWD-ContextualStoryApp/README.md

 ###Changing the api-keys

 ####Facebook
-To make the facebook api work, you need to create a Facebook app to obtain your keys.
-(More information) After that you can change line 7 and 8 of [server/services.js](https://github.com/Wasknijper/MWD-ContextualStoryApp/blob/master/server/services.js#L7-L8)
+To make the facebook api work, you need to create a Facebook app to obtain your keys. [(Make a new  facebook web-app)](https://developers.facebook.com/quickstarts/?platform=web)
+After that you can change line 7 and 8 of [server/services.js](https://github.com/Wasknijper/MWD-ContextualStoryApp/blob/master/server/services.js#L7-L8)

 ```